Fever Pitch

 Fever Pitch: A Fan's Life is a 1992 autobiographical essay by British author Nick Hornby.
-The book is the basis for two films: Fever Pitch (1997, UK) and Fever Pitch (2005, U.S.).
+The book is the basis for two films: Fever Pitch (1997, UK) and Fever Pitch (2005, US).
 The first edition was subtitled "A Fan's Life", but later paperback editions were not.

 Book

 Fever Pitch, first published in 1992, is a memoir and Hornby's second book.
 It tells the story of the author's relationship with football, and with Arsenal Football Club in particular.
 It consists of several chapters in chronological order, from the time the author first became a football fan as a child until his early thirties.
 Each chapter is about a football match that he remembers watching, most but not all at Arsenal Stadium, Highbury, and how it related to the events that were going on with his life.
 As well as recounting Arsenal's highs and lows, Hornby talks about other football clubs that play in London, and his interest in the contrasting surroundings of Cambridge United and Cambridge City, whose matches he attends while at university.

 Fever Pitch sold over a million copies in the United Kingdom.
 It won the William Hill Sports Book of the Year in 1992 and was reprinted with a new cover and made available as part of the 2005–06 Arsenal F.C. membership pack as part of the "Final Salute" to Highbury Stadium.
 The book was made a Penguin Modern Classic in August 2012.